bilke/Craft-Docs/source/plugins/advanced/controllers.rst

 Posting to Controller Actions with JavaScript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Blocks provides a JavaScript function that makes it very easy to post to your controller actions as well:
+Craft provides a JavaScript function that makes it very easy to post to your controller actions as well:

 .. code-block:: js